mrconter1/Coding-Test/README.md

 The following could be a potential approach in the future for this project:
 * Use a square structure for world representation.
 You could then specify more arbitrary spaces.
 * Implement more tests.
 Specifically for input.
-* Create a specialised error handling class.
+* Create a specialized error handling class.
-* Standarize code format using code formatter.
+* Standardize code format using code formatter.
-* Improve error feedback to user
+* Improve error feedback to the user